programistka/personal-website/content/blog/refreshing-my-personal-website/index.md

 ## Home Page

 The home page, being the first place site visitors land when they visit my site, includes a short description of who I am, the blog articles I've recently written, as well as a preview of the recent projects I've worked on.
-I made sure to animate elements on the page, using the [animate on scroll library](https://github.com/michalsnik/aos), to make the experience slightly more enjoyable.
+I made sure to animate elements on the page, using the <Link to="https://github.com/michalsnik/aos">animate on scroll library</Link>, to make the experience slightly more enjoyable.

 ![The home page elements fade into the page as a user scrolls scroll.](./images/image-3.gif)